-In general, Singapore levies a 7 percent Goods and Services Tax (GST).
-However, according to the Singapore Budget 2022, the long-awaited GST rate rise has been confirmed to increase from 7% to 9% in two stages: the rate of GST first increasing to 8% from January 1, 2023, and then to 9% from January 1, 2024.
+Singapore levies a Goods and Services Tax (GST).
+The GST rate will increase from 7% to 9% in two stages; the rate of GST first increasing to 8% from January 1, 2023, and then to 9% from January 1, 2024.
 For dutiable goods, the taxable value for GST is calculated based on the CIF (Cost, Insurance, and Freight) value, plus all duties and other charges.
 Special provisions are made for goods stored in licensed warehouses and free trade zones.
 For more details, please refer to the Inland Revenue Authority of Singapore and Singapore Customs.